Lemoncode/webcomponents-react/README.md

 According to [React documentation](https://reactjs.org/docs/web-components.html): "React and Web Components are built to solve different problems...
 As a developer, you are free to use React in your Web Components, or to use Web Components in React or both"

-We could start to play with some simple examples to know limitations about that:
+We could start to play with some simple examples to know limitations about that.

+# Web Components React Roadmap

+- [RFC: Plan for custom elements in React 17](https://github.com/facebook/react/issues/11347) opened on 24 Oct 2017.
+Not closed yet.

 ## Resources